portworx/px-docs/maintain/going-production-with-kubernetes.md

 #### Portworx Software Upgrades - Work with Portworx Support before planning major upgrades.
 Ensure all volumes have the
   latest snapshot and cloudsnap before performing upgrades

-#### Container Orchestrator upgrades - Ensure all volumes are cloud-snapped before performing scheduler upgrades
+#### Container Orchestrator Upgrades - Ensure all volumes are cloud-snapped before performing scheduler upgrades

 #### OS upgrades - Ensure all volumes have a snapshot before performing underlying OS upgrades.
   Ensure kernel-devel packages are installed after a OS migration